ImieboGodson/notes-app/README.md

     npm install
   ```

-- After a successful installation, you can now start the each part of the app.
+- After a successful installation, you can now start up each part of the app.

 - In frontend and backend folder